jiarong/2021-08-viral-identification-benchmark-review/report.md

-It’s known that gene based tools are not good at short contigs with length \<5kb, since at least a few genes are required for such tools to get features such as gene density and strand switch frequency needed fo prediction.
+It’s known that gene based tools are not good at short contigs with length \<5kb, since at least a few genes are required for such tools to get features such as gene density and strand switch frequency needed for prediction.
 The benchmark in the preprint set the length cutoff at 1kb, which puts gene based tools at disadvantage.
 Since they pick random fragments between 1kb and 15kb, we can expect about 1/3 of the contigs